 After looking at a lot of children’s books with this exact question in mind, the answer is no. There are several reasons for this:

 Some characters in children’s books represent the Every Child.
 When a reader is meant to paste themselves onto the character we don’t want that character to be too specific.
 For similar reasons a lot of picture book characters are cartoon-like and minimalist.
 (For more on that see Taxonomy Of Detail In Character Illustration.)
-Even in stories for older readers, these Every Child characters are given a ‘cosmetic’ weakness rather than a psychological and moral one, which makes them far more generic and less interesting.
-For instance, a common cosmetic weakness in young adult romance is ‘clumsy’.
+Even in stories for older readers, these Every Child characters are given a ‘cosmetic’ shortcoming rather than a psychological and moral one, which makes them far more generic and less interesting.
+For instance, a common cosmetic shortcoming in young adult romance is ‘clumsy’.
 Bella Swan is one example.
 Even in stories for adults you’ll find the Every Man.
 Susan from Desperate Housewives is clumsy but this clumsiness functions to provide comedy.
-Susan has many other psychological weaknesses.
+Susan has many other psychological shortcomings.
 She is unconfident and needy but also fake-nice and backstabbing.
 Susan’s clumsiness has nothing to do with storytelling.

 There are gatekeepers of children’s literature — people responsible for buying the books and putting them into children’s hands — who choose literature with the philosophy that characters in stories need to serve as role models for good behaviour.
 These people might approve of characters who treat others badly but only if that character is punished.
 For more on that see Picturebook Study: In Which Baddies Get Their Comeuppance.

 Complex, rounded characters simply aren’t necessary in all types of stories.
 For action stories with exciting plots, or genre fiction — such as mysteries and thrillers— all the reader really wants is a great story.
 In fact, the characters can’t change all that much if the book is part of a series.
 Series fiction is very popular with young readers and the best-selling books are all part of a series, year after year.

 The view that badly behaving children’s characters must be punished is increasingly challenged, mostly by writers and publishers who refuse to believe in the concept of the young reader as tabula rasa (blank slates), who trust children and young adults to read critically and not blindly follow their main characters into bad situations.
-The modern main character in children’s stories will most definitely have both a psychological weakness and a moral weakness.
+The modern main character in children’s stories will most definitely have both a psychological shortcoming and a moral shortcoming.
 In other words, they will be treating others badly in some way.

 This wasn’t always the case, and if you take a look at books from the First And Second Golden Ages Of Children’s Literature you’ll find many more Mary Sue/Pollyanna types, who have been written as model children for young readers to emulate.
-These characters are not well accepted by contemporary young readers, who have a vast selection of books to choose from and are not stuck with moralistic stories as earlier generations were.
+These characters are not well accepted by contemporary young readers.

 The idea of child readers as tabula rasa was particularly strong in the Victorian era, and if young readers didn’t want moral stories they really only had the Gothic to turn to.
 These stories offered all the bloodshed, villainy and titillation lacking in the ‘stories for children’.

 Not all writers of children’s stories are interested in this concept.
 Hayao Miyazaki has never formally studied screenwriting or storytelling technique, and goes about creating his Studio Ghibli films in his own auteur fashion.
-Miyazaki’s main characters don’t tend to have an external desire.
+Miyazaki’s main characters don’t tend to have a strong external desire.
 He doesn’t bother with that.
 They do have psychological needs, however, and by the end of the story they haven’t necessarily got anything they wanted — but by immersing themselves in a new world, they have grown emotionally.

 For this reason I feel the very concept of desire is a Western one.
 In Japanese language, to say “I want” something is considered childish and you’ll rarely hear those words (even though the grammar and words for desire exist).
 Instead, a Japanese interlocutor will avoid the assumption that you are a spoilt baby with desires and ask you what you ‘need’.
 English: “Do you want a drink of water?” becomes “Do you need a drink of water?”
 I believe Hayao Miyazaki brings his specifically Japanese sensibilities towards ‘desire’ to the table when creating his main characters — Chihiro doesn’t seem to want anything in Spirited Away— she is simply there, and if she works hard, things will come good.
 Desperately wanting to turn her parents back into humans would probably work against her cause.

-Common Character Weaknesses In Children’s Books
+Common Character Shortcomings In Children’s Books

 They may be common but that doesn’t mean you can’t keep using them: